 The safety and wellbeing of our students and families are our top priority!
 We are following and adhering to guidelines by the Centers for Disease Control and Prevention (CDC) and NYS Office of Children and Family Services.

-Children MUST wear masks when entering and exiting the building, while transitioning in hallways, while in the classroom and six feet cannot be kept, and while outside.
-Children will be allowed to take off their masks during snack, lunch, and when a six foot distance can be kept.
+Children MUST wear masks when entering and exiting the building, while transitioning in hallways, while in the classroom, and while outside.
+Children will be allowed to take off their masks during snack and lunch.
 Children must have a mask that has ear loops and/or a face covering that properly covers the nose and mouth.
 Face shields will not be permitted.

 Please review the important regulations on Cloth Face Coverings for Children During COVID-19 by clicking HERE.